2023 Solar Incentives Guide for Cottonwood Heights, UT - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Cottonwood Heights solar panel company with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Cottonwood Heights solar panel company.

 State & Local Solar Incentives